Time: 10:00 - 17:00

 What level is the course and do I need any particular skills?

-The course is for beginners or for students who would like to continue exploring the medium.
+The course is suitable for beginners and students who wish to continue exploring the medium.

-You should be able to follow simple written and verbal instructions to support demonstrations, and-outs and for health and safety information, and will be invited to take part in group discussion.
+You should be able to follow simple written and verbal instructions to support demonstrations, hand-outs and for health and safety information.
+Participation in group discussion is encouraged.

 How will I be taught, and will there be any work outside the class?

-Demonstrations, practical work on individual projects, informal group discussions, slides and books, individual tuition, other students projects.
+Demonstrations, practical work on individual projects, informal group discussions, slides and books, individual tuition and informal critique on works-in-progress.

 Are there any other costs?
 Is there anything I need to bring?